Tool List

 ```

-- Check the system environment
+- Check system environment

 - Install necessary dependencies

-- Create a default configuration file
+- Create default configuration file

-- Configure Claude Desktop (if installed)
+- Configure Claude desktop (if installed)

 ### Manual Step-by-Step Installation of Dependencies